SamirSaad786/termination-scanner/README.md

 [LinkedIn](https://www.linkedin.com/in/saadsamir/) · [GitHub](https://github.com/samirsaad786/termination-scanner)

 > *"The pattern is always there.
 Someone has to be looking."*
-> Companion tool to the article **"Your HR Data Isn't Just Inaccurate — It's a Liability Waiting to Happen"** — [INSERT LINKEDIN ARTICLE LINK WHEN PUBLISHED]
+> Companion tool to the article **"Your HR Data Isn't Just Inaccurate — It's a Liability Waiting to Happen"**
 ---

 ## What This Tool Does